-If your child has a sibling who will be attending a preferred school in September 2024 or is expected to transfer from an infant school and attend the junior school in September 2024, you must provide his/her name and date of birth.
-Please check the admission policy of your preferred school.
-Siblings who, in September, attend the nursery attached to a school will not be classed as a sibling for the purposes of oversubscription.
-Failure to declare a sibling on your application in the correct sibling box will result in your application not being ranked in that category.
+If your child has a sibling attending a preferred school (as above), you must provide their details (name/date of birth).
+Failure to declare a sibling in the correct section of the application form will result in your child not being ranked in the appropriate category.
+Siblings who, in September 2025, attend the nursery attached to a preferred school will not be classed as a sibling for the purposes of oversubscription.

-A child who is part of a multiple birth (e.g. twins) is not classed a sibling for the purpose of ranking by oversubscription criteria.
+A child who is part of a multiple birth (e.g. twins) is not classed as a sibling for the purpose of ranking by oversubscription criteria.
 However, where application of the oversubscription criteria would result in splitting children from a multiple birth, the other child/children will usually be admitted to the school.